austin-hoover/ment/README.md

 S[p(x), q(x)] = - \int p(x) \log \left( \frac{p(x)}{q(x)} \right) dx,
 ```

 where $q(x)$ is considered as a prior over $x$ and the integration is over all space.
-When the constraints provided by the measurements are not tight, the additional prior information pulls the reconstruction toward the prior.
-This is illustrated in the following figure, which reconstructs a concentric rings distribution from only a few projections wit a Gaussian prior.
-The third row shows another reconstruction that matches the data but is farther from the prior.
+The constrained maximum-entropy distribution is as simple as possible relative to $q(x)$.
+This is illustrated in the following figure, which reconstructs a concentric rings distribution from only a few projections.
+The third row shows another reconstruction that matches the data but is farther from the Gaussian prior.

 <img src="docs/images/fig_rings.png" width="400px">